Thai limes, or makrut

 In our bedroom it is citrus season.

 It is cold outside, but our indoor citrus trees are flourishing.
-They will only move to our small Brooklyn terrace again in late April, when overnight temperatures stay consistently above 50'F. These trees have given me so much pleasure, and have prompted so many questions over the years, that I thought I'd share some of my citrus growing tips.
+They will probably only move to our small Brooklyn terrace again in late (or early, thanks to climate change) April, when overnight temperatures stay consistently above 50°F. These trees have given me so much pleasure, and have prompted so many questions over the years, that I thought I'd share some of my citrus growing tips.
 There is a lot to tell.
 Go fetch a cup of coffee.
 And maybe a sandwich.

 It is cold outside, but our indoor citrus trees are flourishing.
-They will only move to our small Brooklyn terrace again in late April, when overnight temperatures stay consistently above 50'F. These trees have given me so much pleasure, and have prompted so many questions over the years, that I thought I'd share some of my citrus growing tips.
+They will probably only move to our small Brooklyn terrace again in late (or early, thanks to climate change) April, when overnight temperatures stay consistently above 50°F. These trees have given me so much pleasure, and have prompted so many questions over the years, that I thought I'd share some of my citrus growing tips.
 There is a lot to tell.
 Go fetch a cup of coffee.
 And maybe a sandwich.

 Whenever I post a picture of the trees, or fruit, or a cocktail made with fresh-squeezed juice on Instagram, I am asked questions: